-Coach Swart understood. all together.
-Ben would show up at meets to cheer the runners on, but he was done with running for the after a winter of rest, his tendonitis first day of track practice.
+Coach Swart understood. at the cross country practices, he He let Ben stop going to practices all together.
+Ben would show up at meets to cheer the runners on, but he was done with running for the would go for a run.
+Without fail, the fall.
+All Ben could hope for was that after a winter of rest, his tendonitis first day of track practice.
 He didn't "Horrific," is how Ben de- run a single race the whole season.

 Ben grew desperate.
 His parents were worried about him.
-They tried an infrared laser treattendons in his knee.
+They tried an infrared laser treatdown his coach, his parents, his ment that was supposed to heal the tendons in his knee.
 Ben would go get the procedure twice a week, each session costing \$70.
 All added up, the treatments cost \$1000 over one track season.
 It was money wasted.

-Ben would ice his legs con- to realize was the pain he had felt for a year wasn't really an injury.
-It was just the pain he got when he started Delaware. persevere through the aching sting The meets were the worst. of the first couple of runs, the pain through those long weeks of summer training.
+Ben would ice his legs conto realize was the pain he had felt for a year wasn't really an injury.
+It was just the pain he got when he started Delaware. would miraculously heal his termi- running again.
+As he trained that nal injury.
+It didn't work.
+Nothing summer, he realized that if he could shaved 30 or 40 seconds off their persevere through the aching sting The meets were the worst. of the first couple of runs, the pain "A waste of time," as Ben described would eventually go away entirely.

+through those long weeks of summer training.
 While he was happy to be injury free, he was devastated at the wasted sophomore year he had left behind.

 Ben reaches 22.5 minutes with a pack of six runners, having run much farther than the rest of the team.
 They turn around and immediately the tables have turned.
 The runners they were well ahead of are now running back to the school, "Even if I get better," Ben significantly in front of Ben and his companions.
-Their pace quickens slightly as they look to catch up to their teammates far off down the road.
+Their pace quickens slightly as they look to catch up to their teammates far off down the